Lee Bell: Crewe Alexandra

 Bell retired from playing in the summer of 2015, aged 32, and rejoined Crewe as under-18s coach, and was promoted to under-18s manager in January 2017 during a coaching reshuffle following the appointment of David Artell as new first team manager.
 In March 2022, Artell reshuffled his team again and Bell was appointed under-23s manager, before being appointed the assistant manager to Alex Morris when he became permanent manager on 28 April 2022.
 On 4 November 2022, Bell was appointed Crewe Alexandra's interim manager after Morris stepped down for compassionate reasons to become assistant manager.
 On 1 December 2022, Bell was given the job on a permanent basis.

 On 17 February 2024, Bell confronted the referee David Rock immediately after the final whistle of the club's goalless draw against Harrogate Town at Gresty Road.
 He was red-carded and later handed a one-game touchline ban, forcing him to watch Crewe play Morecambe on 2 March 2024 from the stands.
 In his first full season as manager, Bell took the side to 6th place in the 2023–24 season; in the play-offs, they beat Doncaster Rovers to reach the play-off final, where they lost to Crawley Town.

 On 16 December 2024, following a strong start to the 2024–25 season, the club confirmed that Bell had turned down an approach from another (unnamed) club, opting to remain at Crewe.
 Under Bell, Crewe were in the automatic promotion places until late January 2025, but won just three of their last 18 games to eventually finish 13th.
+The following season, Crewe were in 6th place with 12 games left on 23 February 2026, but, due to numerous player injuries, were (in Bell's words) "down to the bare bones".